 - Weight loss

 - Blood in urine or stool

 - Bruising or bleeding more easily

-Your doctor will check your blood cell counts before treatment with ZEJULA.
-Your blood cell counts will be tested weekly for the first month of treatment with ZEJULA, monthly for the next 11 months of treatment, and from time to time afterward.
-If your dose has been interrupted or changed, your blood cell counts need to be checked weekly.
+Your doctor will do blood tests to check your blood cell counts before treatment with ZEJULA.
+You will be tested weekly for the first month of treatment with ZEJULA, monthly for the next 11 months of treatment, and from time to time afterward.

-High blood pressure is common during treatment with ZEJULA and can become serious.
-Your doctor will check your blood pressure and heart rate monthly for the first year during your treatment with ZEJULA and as needed afterward.
+High blood pressure is common during treatment with ZEJULA, and it can become serious.
+Your doctor will check your blood pressure and heart rate at least weekly for the first two months, then monthly for the first year, and as needed thereafter during your treatment with ZEJULA.

 These are not all the possible side effects of ZEJULA.
 For more information, ask your doctor or pharmacist.

 - Take ZEJULA exactly as your doctor prescribed

 - Take ZEJULA once a day, by mouth, with food or without food, at approximately the same time each day

 - Take ZEJULA near bedtime.
 It may help relieve nausea